We’ve all heard that “good fences make good neighbors,” and once you deal with animals, it makes a lot more sense!

 Setting Up Electric Wire For Goats

-Electric Netting For Goats?
+Electric Poultry Netting For Goats?

-As long as the netting isn’t too large and the fence is installed and powered properly you can be confident that your goats will stay safely in their designated space.
+As long as the netting isn’t too large and the fence is installed and powered properly, you can be confident that your goats will stay safely in their designated space.

-This could save you money in the long run, because you don’t have to worry about making the whole pasture electrified and goat-proof and can customize your pasture management and improve production!
+This could save you money in the long run because you don’t have to worry about making the whole pasture electrified and goat-proof and customize your pasture management and improve production!

 Alternatives to Electric Fences For Chickens

-If you are more worried about sky predators picking off your chickens you’ll probably want to consider constructing a covered run or a covered chicken tractor.
+If you are more worried about sky predators picking off your chickens, you’ll probably want to consider constructing a covered run or a covered chicken tractor.

 Ideally, you’d use a welded-wire fence with small openings.
 This kind can be buried about a foot deep along with a roof or welded-wire top.

 Alternatives to Electric Fences For Goats

-Goats have their own set of optional fence design!
-You can try cattle panels, just be aware that small kids might be able to slip through.
+Goats have their own set of optional fence designs!
+You can try cattle panels.
+Just be aware that small kids might be able to slip through.
 Goats could get their horns caught.

 While it is mostly a psychological barrier, it is well known to deter predators and keep even the largest livestock contained.
 Provided that it’s installed correctly, that is!

-No matter what type of fence you chose just be sure to factor in the time and energy it will take to maintain it.
+No matter what type of fence you choose, be sure to factor in the time and energy needed to maintain it.